 Also, in the case of medicines prescribed by a physician, the drug price is reimbursed according to the National Health Insurance Act.
 Whether or not the drug can be covered by national health insurance is determined by the Health Insurance Review and Assessment Service, and drug prices are determined based on negotiations between the NHIS and the relevant pharmaceutical company.
 Because drug prescription is not practicable unless covered by national health insurance, the original drug manufacturer pays great attention to national health insurance coverage and pricing negotiation.

 Marketing and promotion of services

 In South Korea, marketing and promotion of healthcare services and products are mainly regulated by the MSA, the PAA, the Medical Devices Act (MDA) and supervised by the MOHW and the MFDS.
-In addition, the Fair Labelling and Advertising Act that governs advertising activities in general and the Monopoly Regulation and Fair Trade Act that governs fair competition in the market, both of which are supervised by the Korea Fair Trade Commission (KFTC), may also apply.
+In addition, the Fair Labelling and Advertising Act, which governs advertising activities in general, and the Monopoly Regulation and Fair Trade Act, which governs fair competition in the market, both of which are supervised by the Korea Fair Trade Commission (KFTC), may also apply.

 ii Medical services advertising

 The MSA prohibits the advertising of medical services by a non-healthcare professional or non-medical corporation or institution.
 In addition, advertisements consisting of the following are prohibited: (1) guarantees of treatment effect; (2) comparisons of the quality of treatment with treatments by other medical institutions or professionals; (3) criticism of other medical institutions or healthcare professionals; (4) direct expositions of the treatment process; and (5) omission of important information.
 Further, a medical institution or healthcare professional intending to advertise using newspapers, outdoor advertisements, electronic signboards, etc. must obtain prior approval from the MOHW regarding the method and content of the advertising.